On the interplay between multiscaling and stocks dependence: Multiscaling and average correlation

+The first transformation is used so that the autocorrelation structure of each time series is destroyed whereas the correlation structure is preserved.
+In Fig.\ref{fig_B_VS_corr_plain_market_cap_shuffled} we show the relationship between $\hat B$ and $\hat \rho$, computed on shuffled time series.
+In Tab.\ref{tab_B_VS_rho_shuffled} we report the Kendall $\tau$ correlation up to two significant digits between the two quantities.
+It appears evident, from both a graphical and quantitative analysis, that the relationship still holds almost unchanged after shuffling.

-In order to preserve the memory structure of the time series but removing the effect of the shape of log-return distribution we use the normalization technique discussed in \cite{zhou,buonocore}.
+In order to preserve the memory structure of the time series but removing the effect of the shape of log-returns distribution, we use the normalization technique discussed in \citep{zhou,buonocore}.
+It consists of \begin{enumerate}

+\item[1.]
+Ranking the empirical returns according to their values; \item[2.]
+Recording the sequence of ranks; \item[3.]
+Extracting random numbers from the desired unconditional distribution; \item[4.]
+Ordering them following the sequence or ranks of the empirical one. \end{enumerate} We employ this procedure by using as desired unconditional distribution the Normal one.
 We limit ourself to report here that, once the shape effects are removed, the dependence is completely destroyed.

-Since this result shows that the main contribution to the multiscaling indicator comes from the tail, we should find that the value of $\hat A$ (cfr.
-Eq. \ref{mult_proxy}) converges to $0.5$ for stocks with $\hat B\approx0$ for consistency.
-This observation is confirmed by plotting the scatter plot of $\hat A$ against $\bar \rho$ as we report in Fig. \ref{A_VS_corr_plain_market_cap}.
+Since those results suggest that fat tails are the main contribution to the multiscaling indicator we empirically find, we should observe that the value of $\hat A$ (cfr.
+Eq.\ref{mult_proxy}) converges to $0.5$ for stocks with $\hat B\approx0$ for consistency.
+This observation is confirmed by plotting the scatter plot of $\hat A$ against $\bar \rho$ as we report in Fig.\ref{A_VS_corr_plain_market_cap}.
 In fact, this figure shows that $\hat A$ tends to $0.5$ when $\hat B$ assumes values near zero, i.e. for highly capitalized stocks.
-In Tab. \ref{A_VS_rho} we report the Kendall $\tau$ correlation up to two significant figures between the two quantities along with the corresponding $p$-values.